clojusc/clj-starlanes/README.rst

     $ make run-jar-standalone

 You will need to have Java, Clojure, and `Leiningen`_ installed. `lein` will need to be in your `$PATH`.
-Also, note that doing `make run` for the first time will download all the other dependencies automatically, so you will see lots of text scrolling in your terminal while it does so.
+Also, note that running most of the `make` targets for the first time will download all the dependencies automatically, so you will see lots of text scrolling in your terminal while it does so.

 Enjoy!